Stay right here for our final news roundup and information overload in the final hour of the Sean Hannity Show.

 And she did mislead, and it was obvious she did.

-He he d he certainly didn't help, but I think she lost her own election.
+He certainly didn't help, but I think she lost her own election.

-That I might that might be a small point of disagreement.
+That might be a small point of disagreement.

-I disagree with you because Biden handled the economy so poorly that no more what Harris said, she couldn't overcome that.
+I disagree with you because Biden handled the economy so poorly that no matter what Harris said, she couldn't overcome that.

 She bragged about being in the room making all the big decisions.

-And when asked repeatedly if she disagreed with Biden on anything, he said, I can't think of anything.
+And when asked repeatedly if she disagreed with Biden on anything, she said, I can't think of anything.

 That was the moment that she lost the election on the view.

-But sh her policy, because she's not a policymaker, didn't cause the bad economy uh a fantastic rise in prices.
+But her policy, because she's not a policymaker, didn't cause the bad economy a fantastic rise in prices.

 Biden did.

-So Biden I lost, and and Harris could not overcome Biden because she threw in with him a hundred percent.
+And Harris could not overcome Biden because she threw in with him 100%.

-And look, when you're saying I can't think of anything, I would have been done differently, and the essentials of life are up more than twenty percent, and you're in and you surrender in Afghanistan and you can't think of anything.
+And look, when you're saying I can't think of anything, I would have been done differently, and the essentials of life are up more than 20%, and you surrender in Afghanistan and you can't think of anything.

 That was it.

-Once the and isn't that ironic that the view, the most far left program on television, who loves Harris and would do anything to get her elected, destroyed her.
+And isn't that ironic that the View, the most far-left program on television, who loves Harris and would do anything to get her elected, destroyed her?

-Well, we did we did have an interesting exchange yesterday, um, because I felt that nobody really understood the how profound it was.
+Well, we did have an interesting exchange yesterday because I felt that nobody really understood how profound it was.

-I would I would prefer election day be a national holiday.
+I would prefer Election Day be a national holiday.

 I would prefer paper ballots, proof of citizenship, voter ID, signature verification, chain of custody controls, updated voter rolls, partisan observers in every precinct in the country watching the voting all day and the vote counting all night, and we call the winner at the end of the night.

-I mean, look how quickly Florida, you know, called the election, and and we may not know Arizona for ten days.
+I mean, look how quickly Florida called the election, and we may not know Arizona for 10 days.

-I mean, there's something so wrong with that.
+I mean, there's something so worried so wrong with that.

 And you said why.

-And by the way, which is a typical Bill O'Reilly question, um, because that's who you are.
+And by the way, which is a typical Bill O'Reilly question because that's who you are.

-And I I gave you a very specific answer.
+And I gave you a very specific answer.

 Yeah, you were on it.